NeoZorK/neozork-hld-prediction/docs/guides/SUPERTREND_MPL_MODERN_STYLING_SUMMARY.md

 - ✅ Full backward compatibility
 - ✅ Performance optimization
 - ✅ Complete documentation
+- ✅ Clean resistance line removal

-The Supertrend indicator in matplotlib mode now provides the same modern, professional appearance as the fastest mode while maintaining the reliability and performance characteristics of matplotlib.
+The Supertrend indicator in matplotlib mode now provides the same modern, professional appearance as the fastest mode while maintaining the reliability and performance characteristics of matplotlib, with a cleaner visual presentation focused on the core Supertrend functionality.